skahout/Data_Science_Salary/README.md

 # Salary Estimator for Data Science Jobs<br />
-* Created a tool that estimates data science salaries (MAE ~ $ 9.9K) to give a general overview of what to expect coming into data science and for new hires to negotiate their income.<br />
+* Created a tool that estimates data science salaries (MAE ~ $ 1.32K) to give a general overview of what to expect coming into data science and for new hires to negotiate their income.<br />
 * Cleaned data worth approximately 1000 entries extracted from glassdoor regarding data science jobs.<br />
 * Engineered features from the text of each job description to quantify the value companies put on Python, R, Spark, AWS, Excel, Tableau.<br />
 * Used GridsearchCV to optimize Decision Tree and Random Forest Regressor to reach the best model<br />
+* Built an artificial neural network to compare results with optimized regression models.

 ## Resources<br />
 **Python Version:** 3.7<br />
-**Packages:** pandas, numpy, sklearn, matplotlib, seaborn<br />
+**Packages:** pandas, numpy, sklearn, tensorflow, matplotlib, seaborn<br />

 ## Data Set Features (Initial)<br />
 * Job title<br />